warsier/PuzzleSolver/README.md

 It will automatically use x86 version of Cairo library.
 For most case this will just work fine.

-If users desire to use x64 version of Cairo instead, go to the following two settings in Visual Studio and change `x86` to `x64` inside correpondingly:
+If users desire to use x64 version of Cairo instead, go to the following two settings in Visual Studio and change `x86` to `x64` in the directory shown correpondingly:
 ```
 Project -> PuzzleSolverProperties -> Linker -> General -> Additional Library Directories
 Project -> PuzzleSolverProperties -> Build Events ->  Post-Build Event -> Command Line